alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-rule-on-standing-up-honoring-the-national-anthem.md

 ---
+group1: true
+hijri: Muharram 12, 1442 AH
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 2123
+summary: It is not permissible for a Muslim to stand in honor of a national anthem or flag; this is a repudiated Bid'ah (innovation in religion) as it did not happen during the time of the Messenger of Allah (peace be upon him) or that of the Rightly-Guided Caliphs (may Allah be pleased with them).
+tags:
+- alifta
-title: "Ruling on standing up as a way of honoring the national anthem"
+title: Ruling on standing up as a way of honoring the national anthem
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 2123"
-hijri: "Muharram 12, 1442 AH"
-category: [rulership, walabara]
-tags: [alifta]
-lang: en
 translation: false
-summary: "It is not permissible for a Muslim to stand in honor of a national anthem or flag; this is a repudiated Bid'ah (innovation in religion) as it did not happen during the time of the Messenger of Allah (peace be upon him) or that of the Rightly-Guided Caliphs (may Allah be pleased with them)."
-group1: true
 ---

 ### Question: